Topological group: Examples

-The group $\mathbb{Z}_{p}$ is a pro-finite group; it is isomorphic to a subgroup of the product $\prod_{n \geq 1} \mathbb{Z} / p^{n}$ in such a way that its topology is induced by the product topology, where the finite groups $\mathbb{Z} / p^{n}$ are given the discrete topology.
+The group $\mathbb{Z}_{p}$ is a profinite group; it is isomorphic to a subgroup of the product $\prod_{n \geq 1} \mathbb{Z} / p^{n}$ in such a way that its topology is induced by the product topology, where the finite groups $\mathbb{Z} / p^{n}$ are given the discrete topology.

-Another large class of pro-finite groups important in number theory are absolute Galois groups.
+Another large class of profinite groups important in number theory are absolute Galois groups.

 Some topological groups can be viewed as infinite dimensional Lie groups; this phrase is best understood informally, to include several different families of examples.

 For example, a topological vector space, such as a Banach space or Hilbert space, is an abelian topological group under addition.
-Some other infinite-dimensional groups that have been studied, with varying degrees of success, are loop groups, Kac–Moody groups, diffeomorphism groups, homeomorphism groups, and gauge groups.
+Some other infinite-dimensional groups that have been studied, with varying degrees of success, are loop groups, Kac–Moody groups, Diffeomorphism groups, homeomorphism groups, and gauge groups.

 In every Banach algebra with multiplicative identity, the set of invertible elements forms a topological group under multiplication.

 For example, the group of invertible bounded operators on a Hilbert space arises this way.